Peoria, Illinois: Parks and recreation

 Grandview Drive, which Theodore Roosevelt purportedly called the "world's most beautiful drive" during a 1910 visit, runs through both Peoria and Peoria Heights.
 In addition to Grandview Drive, the Peoria Park District contains 9,000 acre of parks and trails, making it the largest park system in Illinois.
 The Illinois River Bluff Trail connects four Peoria Park District parks: Camp Wokanda, Robinson Park, Green Valley Camp, and Detweiller Park; the Rock Island Greenway (13 miles) connects the State of Illinois Rock Island trail traveling north to Toulon, IL and also connects southeast to East Peoria, IL and to the Morton Community Bikeway.
 Other parks include the Forest Park Nature Center, which features seven miles of hiking trails through prairie openings and forested woodlands, Glen Oak Park, and Bradley Park, which features disc golf as well as a dog park.
 Peoria has five public golf courses, as well as several private and semi-private golf courses.
 The Peoria Park District, the first and still largest park district in Illinois, was the 2001 Winner of the National Gold Medal Award for Excellence in Parks and Recreation for Class II Parks.

 Various cultural institutions are located in Glen Oak Park.
 The Peoria Zoo, formerly Glen Oak Zoo, was expanded and refurbished in recent years.
 Finished in 2009, the new zoo improvements more than triple the size of the zoo and feature a major African safari exhibit.
 Luthy Garden, established in 1951, is 5 acre and offers over a dozen theme gardens and a Conservatory.

 Government

 Peoria is a home rule municipality with a mayor and ten city council members, operating under a council-manager form of government.
 The city is divided into five districts, each of which elects one member using first-past-the-post (FPTP).
-Additionally, five council members are elected at-large using plurality block voting.
+Additionally, five council members are elected at-large using the equal-and-even variant of cumulative voting, also known as satisfaction approval voting, with the number of candidates a voter may vote for restricted to five, the number of seats up for election.